 Goal: Improve your volley speed and reaction time

-Vekeda Setting: Fixed Point Mode + Topspin Level 5
+Vekeda Setting: Fixed Spot Mode + Topspin Level 5

 Setup: Adjust direction to mid-court, medium height.
 Frequency: 2.5 seconds per ball (fast).